 We obtained an understanding of the legal and regulatory framework applicable to both the charitable company itself and the sector in which it operates.
 We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our sector experience and through discussion with the Trustees and other management.
-The most significant were identified as the Companies Act 2006, the Charities Act 2011, the Charities SORP (FRS102) and the Accounts Direction and Academies Financial Handbook issued by the ESFA.
+The most significant were identified as the Companies Act 2006, the Charities Act 2011, the Charities SORP (FRS102) and the Accounts Direction and Academy Trust Handbook issued by the ESFA.

 We considered the extent of compliance with those laws and regulations as part of our procedures on the related financial statements.
-Our audit procedures included:
+Our audit procedures included, but were not limited to: